Victoria, Crown Princess of Sweden: Engagement

 Swedish media often speculated about upcoming engagements and marriages for Victoria.
 On 24 February 2009, rumours that wedding plans were imminent became particularly intense preceding an information council between the King and Prime Minister Fredrik Reinfeldt.
 Under the terms of the Swedish Act of Succession, the Government, upon the request of the King, gives the final consent for a dynastic marriage of a prince or princess of Sweden.
 The prince or princess otherwise loses their right to the throne.
 Later that day, it was confirmed that permission had been granted and that Victoria would marry Westling in the summer of 2010.
 The wedding date was set in Stockholm Cathedral for 19 June 2010, the 34th anniversary of her parents' marriage.
 Her engagement ring features a solitaire round brilliant-cut diamond mounted on white gold.

-Marriage, motherhood and children
+Marriage and children

 The wedding took place on 19 June 2010.
 Guests including royalty and ambassadors from various countries were invited to the wedding ceremony which took place at Stockholm Cathedral.
 After the wedding the newlyweds were driven through Stockholm in a coach and then rowed in the antique royal barge Vasaorden to the royal palace where the wedding banquet was held.
 On the evening before the wedding, there was a gala concert dedicated to the couple in the Stockholm Concert Hall.

-On 23 February 2012, Victoria gave birth to Princess Estelle, Duchess of Östergötland, in the Karolinska University Hospital.
-Their second child, Prince Oscar, Duke of Skåne, was born on 2 March 2016 in Karolinska University Hospital.
+In 2011, it was announced that Victoria would continue working throughout her pregnancy.
+In 2012, she took her maternity leave one day prior to the birth of her daughter Estelle and her husband Daniel revealed that he would take his paternity leave and switch parental roles with Victoria when Estelle began preschool.